Well, you were right – it was an autism spectrum diagnosis.

 There is more, too.
-Once you and Autism Dad figure out what the Navigator needs, you are going to work as a better team than you ever have.
+Once you and his dad figure out what the Navigator needs, you are going to work as a better team than you ever have.

 There will be curve balls.
 That job you love?
 You will quit it because you love your son more.
 Those plans you made?
 You will put them on hold, or even make new ones, some of them better and more fulfilling ones.

 Yes, there will be a sense of loss, but really only that sense of loss that comes with the learning curve of taking on new challenges – losing the feeling that you knew what you were doing and the comfort of the rote.

 Honestly, though, how was thinking that you knew what you were doing really working for you?
 Not so well.
 With this re-learning, things will work better.

 But not perfectly – don’t expect a diagnosis to solve everything.
 It won’t.
 There will still be challenges, difficult ones that will last for years.